50% Rule

-The 50% Rule in English faith school admissions was introduced in 2010 and stipulates that where newly established academies with a religious character are oversubscribed, at least 50% of their places must be open places, i.e. allocated without reference to faith.
-The rule is sometimes referred to as the Faith Cap on admissions.
-However, as the open places are just as accessible to faith applicants as non-faith applicants, in practice the rule does not explicitly prevent such schools from having more than 50% of students with a faith affiliation.
+The 50% rule or 50% cap in English faith school admissions introduced in 2010, stipulating that where newly established academies with a religious character are oversubscribed, at least 50% of their places would be "open places", i.e. allocated without reference to faith.
+The rule is sometimes referred to as the faith cap on admissions.
+However, as the open places were just as accessible to faith applicants as non-faith applicants, in practice the rule did not explicitly prevent such schools from having more than 50% of students with a faith affiliation.

-The 50% rule applies only to new academies, established under the "free school" programme, not to maintained schools that have converted to academy status.
+The 50% rule applied only to new academies, established under the "free school" programme, not to maintained schools that converted to academy status.

 Rationale

-David Laws, Schools Minister at the time the 50% Rule was introduced, described the motivation behind it in a Parliamentary debate.
-He said: "Where the Government to fund new Church or faith school provision, it is right that such new schools cater for local demand in the faith, but the needs of children in the broader local community must not be overlooked.
+David Laws, Schools Minister at the time the 50% Rule was introduced, described the motivation behind it in a parliamentary debate.
+He said: "Where the Government fund new Church or faith school provision, it is right that such new schools cater for local demand in the faith, but the needs of children in the broader local community must not be overlooked.
 We want all local children to have the same opportunity to access high-quality state-funded education.
 The fact that it is state-funded is the point."

-He went on to talk about the principle of parental choice, saying there are "two competing rights in a state-funded school system: people’s right to choose to have their children educated in the way that they wish, and the right of [other] taxpayers who live near state-funded schools to have some ability to access them despite the over-representation of people from the faith that the system allows."
+He went on to talk about the principle of parental choice, saying there are "two competing rights in a state-funded school system: people's right to choose to have their children educated in the way that they wish, and the right of [other] taxpayers who live near state-funded schools to have some ability to access them despite the over-representation of people from the faith that the system allows."